LizzyFleckenstein03/local-nhentai/README.md

 `node select.js`: Open fzf/überzug menu to select a doujin.
 Shows a list of tags first.
 When a tag is selected, shows all doujins with that tag and lets the user select one, displaying the thumbnails of the doujins at the side.
 The "\*" tag can be used to search/select from all doujins.

+`node multiple-tags.js <tag1> <tag2> ...`: Open fzf/überzug menu with doujins that match all given tags (tags separated by whitespace).

 `node stats-doujins.js`: Displays number of downloaded doujins, total size and average size per doujin

 `node stats-tags.js`: Displays tags sorted by how many doujins are available for each tag.
 May produce long output, you might want to pipe it into `head`, `grep` or `less`.